 Is Aspiration Important?

 The question "what is aspiration?" has another definition.
 This second definition looks, at first glance, to be entirely unrelated to what we have been discussing.
 "Aspiration" also means to breathe something in.
 We aspire air (and things that we shouldn't, like food or liquids).

 On further inspection, however, the two definitions of aspiration have more in common than we might think.
 Aspiration, in the sense of breathing, is a physical necessity.
 Aspiration, in the sense of aiming at a higher goal, is a mental and emotional necessity.
 Our aspirations keep us going.

 Aspirations answer the question "why?"
 Why do we sit at a desk every day?
 Why do we run cash registers?
 Why do we attend meetings?
-Sometimes that answer is as simple as feeding, clothing, and sheltering ourselves.
+Sometimes that answer is as simple as feeding, clothing, and sheltering ourselves and our loved ones.
 But even these supposedly simple answers are tied to our aspirations.
-What are the other things that we want to do with our lives, once we are fed, clothed, and sheltered?
-These sometimes mundane jobs often provide for the hobbies, families, and service activities that make up our aspirations.
-Our aspirations are the things that keep us moving through daily experiences ranging from the mundane to the truly difficult.
+What are the other things that we want to do with our lives after we are sufficiently fed, clothed, and sheltered?
+These sometimes-mundane jobs often provide for the hobbies, families, and service activities that make up our aspirations.
+Our aspirations are the things that keep us moving through daily experiences ranging from the mundane, to the truly difficult, and to the magnificent.

 Are Aspirations Always Good?

 Like almost anything, aspiration can have a dark side.
 Inappropriate or unrealized aspirations can cause a lot of heartaches.
-People may aspire to things that are completely unrealistic, or disconnected from their daily lives.
-These aspirations could cause them to neglect important people or responsibilities.
-Sometimes, people's' aspirations are set by social or cultural pressure, rather than an expression of personal desire.
-In those cases, reaching these aspirations is unlikely to make the person truly fulfilled.
+People may aspire to things that are completely unrealistic or disconnected from their daily lives.
+These aspirations may cause them to neglect important people or responsibilities.
+Sometimes, people’s aspirations are set by social or cultural pressure, rather than an expression of personal desire.
+In those cases, reaching these aspirations is unlikely to bring fulfillment to that person.

 On the other hand, failing to reach our aspirations can lead to despair.
-Unfulfilled aspirations have even been connected to suicide risk.
+Unfulfilled aspirations may even increase the likelihood of being diagnosed with major depression.
 Like any truly important factor in your mental health, aspiration is only one piece of the puzzle.